 - There will be an overall standing committee, made up of all core IACS faculty, who make the final award decisions.

-- There will be a four-person committee to review each proposal: two IACS core faculty who don’t have conflicts, one faculty member picked by the Dean from the PI’s college, and one picked by the PI’s department chair.
-All members should have some domain experience.
+- There will be a three-person committee to review each proposal: two IACS core faculty who don’t have conflicts and one faculty member picked by the Dean from the PI’s college.

-- A conflict of interest is anyone who has an active collaboration with a PI or Co-PI: i.e. sharing an active grant or co-authoring a paper or proposal within the last three years.
+- A conflict of interest is anyone who has an active collaboration with a PI or Co-PI: i.e. sharing an active grant or co-authoring a paper or proposal within the last 18 months.